Lukasye/ds_project_ws2223_group3/README.md

 2. find: broadcasting and turn on udp listening after that
 3. server: (server only feature) print the servers group list
 4. client: (server only feature) print the clients group list
-5. leave: (not available for main server for now) clear the memory.
+5. leave: clear the memory, ps: for main server is to cancel the priority.
 6. clear: clear screen to make the terminal more clean.
 7. queue: To show the elements in the hold-back-queue.
 8. multi1 & multi2: for the multicast testing. <b>multi1</b> will send out 4 messages with sequence number 1 to 4 with 10 seconds latency before the second message. <b>multi2</b> will send out a single udp message with sequence number 5.
 In the test, the multi1 should be executed on one server and right after that multi2 on another.